Back

 180 x 140 cm (each, approx.)Acrylic on canvas

-The works oscillate between familiarity and estrangement: for Western audiences, the images resonate with recognizable tropes, serving as a satirical mirror of their own cultural projections.
-For viewers from the region, however, the abstraction of specific markers evokes an unsettling ambiguity— images vaguely familiar yet wholly incomprehesible.
+The abstraction of specific markers evokes an unsettling ambiguity, images vaguely familiar yet wholly incomprehesible.
 This deliberate vagueness disrupts the coherence of identity, revealing how artificial intelligence, as both medium and metaphor, amplifies reductive narratives.
 Through this process, I interrogate not only the content of representation but also the mechanisms of image production in the digital age.

 Untitled 1, Acrylic on canvas, 180 x 140 cm